- EDUW 1 – 14.00-15.00 SIEMENS HEALTHINEERS | Room 1

 • Understand how clinicians can implement available patient pathways to improve referrals and decrease costs

 - EDUW 29 – 14.00-15.00 ORTHO CLINICAL DIAGNOSTICS | Room 1

 Title: Sustainable Laboratory Medicine: Prepare for the future now!

-Professor Damien Gruson – Head of the department of Clinical Biochemistry of the Cliniques Universitaires Saint Luc – Brussels, Belgium
+Professor Damien Gruson – Head of the department of Laboratory Medicine of the Cliniques Universitaires Saint Luc – Brussels, Belgium

 Jordi Trafí-Prats – Senior Director EMEA Marketing at Ortho Clinical Diagnostics

 Title: Sustainable Laboratory Medicine: we all have a role to play.